| Hardware | Requirement |

 By default, we setup the following default data folders for consensus and execution clients:

-.
+You are able to override these configs on the story client side by passing --home ${STORY_CONFIG_FOLDER}.
+Similarly, for geth, you may use --config ${GETH_CONFIG_FOLDER}.
 For information on how overrides work, view our readme on setting up a private network.

-)(Mac OS X only) The OS X binaries have yet to be signed by our build process, so you may need to unquarantine them manually:
+story-geth)(Mac OS X only) The OS X binaries have yet to be signed by our build process, so you may need to unquarantine them manually:

 sudo xattr -rd com.apple.quarantine ./geth

-You may now run geth
+You may now run geth with the following command:

 ./geth --iliad --syncmode full

-sync mode, the default, is still undergoing developmentIf you ever run into issues and would like to try joining the network from a cleared state, run the following:
+snap sync mode, the default, is still undergoing developmentIf you ever run into issues and would like to try joining the network from a cleared state, run the following:

 rm -rf ${GETH_DATA_ROOT} && ./geth --iliad --syncmode full